dcrommie/walbrook/src/markdown-pages/index.md

     pic: ../src/images/Favicon.png
     name: Mitchel, NED, London
 contacttitle: Take care of your future today
-contactdesc: Get in touch so we can get you started.
+contactdesc: Get in touch so we can get you started
 ---